 Responsible Dept.: Dean of Student Services/Registrar

 Virginia Western Community College (VWCC) protects the security, confidentiality and integrity of student records and maintains security measures to protect and back-up data.
-VWCC ensures the confidentiality, accuracy and protection of student educational records by following the requirements of Family Education Rights and Privacy Act of 1974 and the Virginia Community College System Policy (Section 6.2.7 http://myfuture.vccs.edu/0/ContentAreas/PolicyManual/Sec6.pdf) In addition, VWCC adheres to the Commonwealth of Virginia Information Technology Standard ISO27000 (ISO 27000) which ensures the security and confidentiality of all information.
+VWCC ensures the confidentiality, accuracy and protection of student educational records by following the requirements of Family Education Rights and Privacy Act of 1974 and the Virginia Community College System Policy (Section 6.2.7).
+In addition, VWCC adheres to the Commonwealth of Virginia Information Technology Standard ISO27002 which ensures the security and confidentiality of all information.

 VWCC has access to electronic student records and stores physical student information records.
 Electronic records are maintained within the Virginia Community College System's (VCCS) centrally housed PeopleSoft Student Information System (SIS).
-The information is protected in accordance with the requirements outlined in ISO27000.
-The VCCS maintains a "mirrored snap shot" of all SIS data at the Greenfield Center in Botetourt County.
-All student records are encrypted and sent daily to the Greenfield Center VCCS disaster site.
+The information is protected in accordance with the requirements outlined in ISO27002.
+The VCCS maintains a "mirrored snap shot" of all SIS data at QTS in Richmond, VA which is then backed up to Equinix in Northern Virginia.

-If a security breach occurred, VWCC would follow the VWCC Threat Management Information Security Incident Handling guideline which is part of ISO27000.
-The nature and severity of the information security incident would be accessed and the Incident Response Team would be informed of the potential breach of student information.
-An Incident Reporting Form would be completed and all procedures within the Threat Management guideline would be followed.
+If a security breach occurred, VWCC would follow the Incident Response Plan which is part of VWCC's Information Security Program The nature and severity of the information security incident would be assessed, and the Incident Response Team would be informed of the potential breach of student information.
+An Incident Reporting Form would be completed and all procedures within Incident Response Plan would be followed.

-To reiterate the need to maintain the integrity, confidentially and security of student records, sections of the College Catalog, Student Handbook and Faculty Handbook address this and faculty and staff are expected to adhere to these standards and guidelines.
+To reiterate the need to maintain the integrity, confidentially and security of student records, the college website, student policies and Faculty Handbook address these issues and faculty and staff are expected to adhere to these standards and guidelines.
 Links to the various locations of this information in these publications are provided below.